lunextelecom/http-proxy/README.md

 ```
 ##Monitoring
   Local accessible port to do the following:
+  # connections open per endpoint, url
+  # request handled per endpoint, url
-1. View statistic. # connections. # request handled. #list of endpoint(alive, down)
+  # list of endpoint(alive, down)  + the count of request